 Part 3: Big Sur and Back to San Francisco (1 Day)

 After enjoying a simple but adequate breakfast in bed at the Carmel Lodge, we were about to embark on the rugged part of this Pacific Coast Highway road trip, a perfect climax – Big Sur.
 But as you know by now, morning fog means you want to kill some time and give the sun a chance to break through before reaching the day’s highlights (check the weather reports though as it tends to be foggy during the summer).
 So there were two more things to check out in Carmel before leaving.

 The first stop was a quick one in Carmel’s upper residential area on the lovely Torres Street, where the road is constructed around the trees and not the other way around.
 All houses are super cute here and look more like fancy wood cabins.
 However, between 5th and 6th Avenue, you’ll spot a different looking house, straight out of a fairytale.
 This house is named the Hansel and Gretel house and you’ll understand why when you see it up close.

-Before leaving to our last stop in Carmel, we stopped by at Carmel Bakery for a second time, this time stocking up for the day’s drive.
+Before leaving for our last stop in Carmel, we stopped by at Carmel Bakery for a second time, this time stocking up for the day’s drive.
 We drove about 5 minutes out of town to Carmel Mission, a Spanish Mission established in 1771 by Junipero Serra.
 A very worthwhile $6.50 admission takes you back in time into this tranquil mission.
 This place has a lot of history, having changed hands between the missionaries, the Mexicans and finally the Americans.
 Having gone through extensive periods of restoration, the mission is a great escape.
 Stroll through the basilica and the outer gardens and really get the feeling for what it was like here, centuries ago.